 Flø, Asbjørn Blokkum

 Asbjørn Blokkum Flø has through a number of installations worked out an artistic practice where timbral and ontological topics are examined in parallel.
 The works treat sound as both communication and abstract material at the same time, and in previous works both objects from music history as well as social spaces have been examined.
-In the installation Ragnarok (2011), Wagner’s 15-hour opera Der Ring des Nibelungen was compressed into a one second long elementary particle of music history, while the installation Doppelgänger (2014) mirrored communicational structures in metal objects.
+In the installation Ragnarok (National Centre for Contemporary Arts (NCCA), Kaliningrad, Russia; Oslo National Academy of the Arts, Oslo, 2011), Wagner’s 15-hour opera Der Ring des Nibelungen was compressed into a one second long elementary particle of music history, while in installations such as Doppelgänger (Bergen kunsthall, 2014) and Electric Rain (Atelier Nord 2018), the materiality of sound and the intrinsic value of timbre is central.
 These works operates within a critical sound art tradition, but Flø’s works are more often sensuous and immediate, than controlled and theoretical.

 Planned projects and exhibitions